ericoporto/ags-manual-wiki/ScriptingTutorialPart2.md

 ### Recap

-In the first tutorial, we covered the basics of scripting - how to write a simple script, use variables and conditional statements.
+In the [First Scripting Tutorial](ScriptingTutorialPart1), we covered the basics of scripting - how to write a simple script, using variables and conditional statements.
 You now know how to call all the built-in functions and write a fairly decent script.
 So, what's next?